Charles Causley: Legacy

 The fifth festival in June 2014 was prefaced by the unveiling of a memorial plaque at Cyprus Well (another one later marked his nearby birthplace near St Thomas Church and the River Kensey).
 That festival also marked the centenary of the start of the First World War with a series of talks on war poetry.
 A documentary film about Causley's life and work, made by Jane Darke and Andrew Tebbs of Boatshed Films, featured in several versions across the 6th and 7th festivals (2015 and 2016).
 A shortened version of the full 1990 film, The Poet: Charles Causley, was broadcast on BBC4 as Charles Causley: Cornwall's Native Poet on 1 October 2017.

 The June 2017 festival (the 8th) marked the centenary of Causley's birth in August 1917.
-There were rare performances of several of Causley's one-act plays from the 1930s, and a session from the illustrator John Lawrence and Gaby Morgan marking the reissue of Causley's Collected Poems for Children.
+There were rare performances of several of Causley's one-act plays from the 1930s, and a session from the illustrator John Lawrence and Gaby Morgan marking the reissue of Charles Causley's Collected Poems for Children.
 The 2018 festival (the 9th) was headlined by poet and broadcaster Roger McGough, while the 10th festival was in June 2019.

 In terms of Causley's musical legacy, an original opera by Steven McNeff based on Causley's libretto 'The Burning Boy', was premiered by the Bournemouth Symphony Orchestra's Kokoro Ensemble in Launceston and St. Ives in November 2017.
 The majority of the songs of Alex Atterson (1931–1996) are settings of Causley poems.

 An art exhibition entitled 'Charles Causley: A Tribute from the Artists' was organised to coincide with Causley's 70th birthday in 1987 by Ron Tamplin of Exeter University, and featured a wide range of paintings, drawings, photographs and sculptures.
 It later transferred from the University to the Institute of Education in Russell Square, London, for a period; an illustrated catalogue was published.

+Mother’s Boy (2023) is a fictional account of Causley's youth by Patrick Gale, a patron of the Charles Causley Trust, who used Causley's poems and diary.
+The novel touches on Causley's homosexuality which, according to Gale, the trustees were keen to see addressed, as there had been a feeling it had been the important missing element from public narratives of Causley.